docs4class/371/_book/30-dplyr.md

 ## The pipe

 All of the `dplyr` functions take a data frame (or tibble) as the first argument.
-Rather than forcing the user to either save intermediate objects or nest functions, dplyr provides the `%>%` operator from magrittr. x %>% f(y) turns into f(x, y) so the result from one step is then “piped” into the next step.
 You can use the pipe to rewrite multiple operations that you can read left-to-right, top-to-bottom (reading the pipe operator as “then”).

 > What is this: `%>%`?

-## Loading `dplyr` and the `starwars` dataset
+## Loading `dplyr`

 ```r